ll5880/bfspuzzlespartdeux-bing-bong/README.md

 ## Description
-A puzzle solver that utilizes the breadth first search algorithm to find solutions on 4 different puzzles
+A puzzle solver that utilizes the breadth first search algorithm to find solutions on 4 different puzzles.

 ## How to play
-You have 4 puzzles to choose from: clock, water, lunarlanding, and tipover.
+You have 4 puzzles to choose from: clock, water, lunar landing, and tip over.
 Clock and water puzzles are unplayable puzzles.
 They are mainly to test the BFS solver.

-Lunar landing and tip over are playable puzzles, and you can play it in the terminal of the IDE or on the GUI.
+Lunar landing and tip over are playable puzzles, and you can play it in the terminal of the IDE or on a GUI.

-For the IDE, in the terminal enter h to see options and their functions
+For the IDE, in the terminal enter h to see options and their functions.

 For the GUI, you can see the board, pieces, and arrow keys.
 In addition, you can see other buttons such as reset, reload, and hint.